Source: Adrian Cano Franco/Rue Magazine

 What to Avoid

-To maintain the premium quality of your Bedding, avoid powdered detergent, fabric softeners and bleaching agents because these coat and weaken the natural fibers.
+To maintain the premium quality of your Bedding, avoid harsh liquid and powdered detergents, fabric softeners, dryer sheets and bleaching agents because these coat and weaken the natural fibers.
 Also keep your Bedding away from household cleaners and personal care products that contain benzoyl peroxide or alpha hydroxy acids to prevent discoloration.

 Sheets, Pillowcases and Duvet Covers should be washed every seven to ten days, and decorative products or extra layers that don’t come in as much direct contact with your skin (think Quilts, Cashmere Throws or Euro Shams) should be cleaned every three months.